 See the Application Signing section of the Mobile SDK documentation for more information.

-, which covers Oculus Store submission requirements and guidelines.
+Note: It is important to review Distribute, which covers Oculus Store submission requirements and guidelines.